PG&E Bankruptcy & Davey – FAQs

 How is PG&E’s bankruptcy going to affect my Davey stock?

-PG&E is an important customer for Davey, and to date, we expect that will continue.
-While PG&E is reorganizing in bankruptcy, PG&E has publicly stated it intends to stay in business, but it is seeking relief from the liabilities of wildfires that are threatening its financial stability.
+PG&E is an important customer for Davey, and we expect that will continue.
+While PG&E is reorganizing in bankruptcy to seek relief from the liabilities of wildfires.
 During the bankruptcy and beyond, PG&E’s operations require the support of services that Davey provides.
 In fact, PG&E, and the regulatory and judicial agencies with authority over PG&E, have continued to place a large emphasis on safety and vegetation management.
 The utility lines that power millions of Californians will likely not disappear anytime soon, nor will the need to have partners keeping the vegetation clear from these utility lines.
 Therefore, Davey will continue to strategically manage its business to meet those needs, while managing our risk.

 What is Davey doing to actively manage the risk of the PG&E bankruptcy?

 Davey has been actively managing the potential risk of a PG&E bankruptcy.
 In anticipation of PG&E’s bankruptcy filing, Davey has been proactively managing our accounts receivable and our work in progress with PG&E. Due to the good work of our finance and operations teams, we have reduced the amount of money PG&E owes us going into bankruptcy.
-In fact, at this point, PG&E’s receivables account for less than 2 percent of our total receivables.
-It may be that we have a one-time impact to our bottom line in terms of the payments, but we are anticipating managing that through the post-petition period.
+In fact, at this point, PG&E’s pre-petition receivables account for less than 2 percent of our total receivables.
+It may be that we have a one-time impact to our bottom line in terms of the payments for pre-petition receivables, but we are monitoring post-petition receivables to ensure we are meeting specific measurables for post-petition work, which have been met to date.

-In addition, Davey has engaged a legal team to protect its creditor status in the bankruptcy, including seeking critical vendor status.
-Essentially, critical vendor status would mean Davey would be provided by the bankruptcy Trustee with reasonable assurance that Davey will receive payment for its work, including post-petition work that Davey would continue to perform.
+In addition, Davey has engaged a legal team to protect its creditor status in the bankruptcy, including seeking critical vendor status and appointment to the Unsecured Creditors’ Committee.

 Davey was appointed to the Unsecured Creditors’ Committee.
 What is the unsecured creditors’ committee and what does it mean that Davey is on it?

 The creditors’ committee is a group that represents PG&E’s unsecured creditors during a bankruptcy proceeding.
 Erika Schoenberger, our General Counsel and Joe Paul, our Chief Financial Officer were appointed to serve in mid-February.
+Davey was also appointed as co-chair of the Committee.
 Having a seat on this committee means that Davey will have more direct involvement as the bank proceedings as it progresses.
 Many of the other 9 members represent financial institutions, and Davey is one of the only service trade creditors on the committee and is the only member appointed in both this bankruptcy and PG&E’s 2007 bankruptcy.

 What about the risk to Davey from the wildfire lawsuits?